Permit or licence?

-- Present your overseas driver licence (if your overseas licence is not in English you'll also need to present a translation of your overseas licence by an approved translator).
+- Present your overseas driver licence (if your overseas licence is not in English you'll also need to present an original translation of your overseas licence by an approved translator).

 - Present evidence of your identity and your address.

-- Present photocopies of all of the original evidence above.
+- Present photocopies of all of the original evidence above (including any translation).